geckon/2-n_solitaire/README.md

 ![Screenshot](docs/screenshot.png)

-This is how the game looks like.
+This is what the game looks like.
 At the top you can see your current score, below that is the main board where the cards are stacked.
 In the bottom part you can see two next cards that will come to the game.
 You can use `1`, `2`, `3` and `4` keys to place the next upcoming card to the respective column.
 That's it.